-Assessing wildlife Crop Raiding and Community Response to conservation initiatives in the Kimbi-Fungom National Park and its Buffer Zones, Cameroon
+Assessing Wildlife Crop Raiding and Community Response to Conservation Initiatives in the Kimbi-Fungom National Park and its Buffer Zones, Cameroon

 Abstract

 Aim: Wildlife crop raiding is a serious problem facing communities around protected areas today.
 This study set out to investigate the impact of wildlife crop raiding on conservation efforts in the Kimbi-Fungom National Park and its buffer zones, Cameroon.